-Figure 2.
-Varieties of shellcode instances. (a) Pex (each of 100 instances is 344 bytes); (b) CLET (each of 100 instances is 168 bytes); (c) Pex refined shellcode after semantic analysis (corresponding to (a), each shellcode is 60 bytes); (d) CLET refined shellcode after semantic analysis (corresponding to (a), each shellcode is 60 bytes); (d) CLET refined shellcode after semantic analysis (corresponding to (a), each shellcode is 60 bytes); (d) CLET refined shellcode after semantic analysis (corresponding to (b), each shellcode is 60 bytes).
-Each pixel of the image represents a byte obtained from a shellcode instance.
+Fig. 2: Varieties of shellcode instances. (a) Pex (each of 100 instances is 344 bytes); (b) CLET (each of 100 instances is 168 bytes); (c) Pex refined shellcode after semantic analysis (corresponding to (a), each is 60 bytes); (d) CLET refined shellcode after semantic analysis (corresponding to (b), each is 60 bytes).
+Each pixel of the image represents a byte obtained from a shellcode instance